magrueni/firesize_publi/README.md

 8. Plotting of all figures that were not done in the previous scripts

 # data

 climate: we provide the climate grid. all other climate data can be downloaded following the instructions within the scripts.

 complexes: we provide the fire complexes of each country.
 This data contains all information needed for the analysis including year, size, severity and polygon information.
+The complexes are based on the data from Senf & Seidl, 2021 (https://doi.org/10.1038/s41893-020-00609-y) which can be downloaded here: https://doi.org/10.5281/zenodo.7080016

 countries: we provide the shapefiles of each country and Europe that are needed for the analysis in this folder.